PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 owner returns integer-only bounded counters.
 Keep fallback/final combined shape-topology results as a separate later family.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Single-call phase-result migration

+The three proposed owners were confirmed to return bounded integer-only
+schemas: Dynamic Reshape returns one counter, safe Transpose reduction returns three, and terminal Expand/Squeeze reconciliation returns two.
+They now record:

+- `shape_resolution.core.dynamic_reshape`;
+- `layout.no_layout.safe_transpose_reduction`;
+- `shape_reconciliation.terminal.expand_squeeze`.

+All three calls remain in place.
+Their predecessors, successors, arguments, guards, graph mutations, and TensorFlow-free boundary are unchanged.
+The bounded-store contract now covers sixteen phase IDs in the lowerer.

+Validation completed sequentially under core-only `uv`:

+- dedicated result/schema/boundary contracts: `14 passed in 0.88s`;
+- phase store, topology/layout, fallback/terminal orchestration, and core
+  contracts: `149 passed in 3.49s`;
+- lowerer architecture contracts: `258 passed in 16.73s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required for result-destination-only changes.
+On resume, audit the eight combined static-shape/topology reconciliation result targets as one family.
+Before removing their zero defaults, explicitly decide whether the bounded store represents only invoked phases or also records guard-skipped zero results.
+Do not silently conflate "not invoked" with "ran and changed nothing".
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.